The Lawyer

 The Lawyer is a legal business information product for law firm leaders, commercial lawyers, barristers and in-house counsel.
 It is based in London.

 History and profile

 The Lawyer was launched in 1987 by Centaur Media plc.
 It published a once-weekly magazine for 30 years until May 2017, when the frequency changed to monthly.

-The Lawyer has a spin-off online brand for students and aspiring lawyers called Lawyer 2B.
+The publication was acquired by Legal Benchmarking Group in 2025.

-As well as the legal news and analysis website TheLawyer.com, The Lawyer information products include Signal and Litigation Tracker.

-Litigation Tracker was launched in 2019 and publishes litigation news and analysis, and maintains a searchable database of case and claims data from 15 UK high courts.
+As well as the legal news and analysis website TheLawyer.com, The Lawyer also publishes market reports and information products.
+These include Litigation Tracker, which launched in 2019 and publishes litigation news and analysis, and maintains a searchable database of case and claims data from 15 UK high courts.
+The Lawyers spin-off online brand for students and aspiring lawyers is called Lawyer 2B.

 Most content on the news website TheLawyer.com is paywalled, requiring a personal or corporate subscription to access.

 Editors

-Lindsay Greig was the editor from when it was founded in 1987 to 1991.
+The Lawyer has had five editors since it was founded.